Quick Answer

 RV insurance is a specialized auto insurance policy that covers your recreational vehicle against collision damage, liability, comprehensive hazards, and personal contents.
 Most U.S. states legally require at least liability coverage before you can register and drive an RV on public roads.
 Average annual premiums range from $500 to $2,000+ depending on the RV class, coverage level, and your driving history, according to Progressive’s RV insurance cost guide.

 An RV is a fantastic addition to any home vehicle fleet and may be something that you are considering purchasing.
-That being said, it is necessary to ensure that you have the right coverage for this particular vehicle and that you are taking the time to make sure your RV is fully covered.
-According to the Recreation Vehicle Industry Association (RVIA), more than 11 million households in the United States own an RV as of 2025, making proper insurance coverage a critically important topic for millions of American families.
+That being said, getting the right coverage for this particular vehicle matters more than most buyers expect.
+According to the Recreation Vehicle Industry Association (RVIA), more than 11 million households in the United States own an RV, making proper insurance coverage a critically important topic for millions of American families.

 Key Takeaways